top of page

 If you are driving it's a little easier to pack fresh fruits and vegetables for your trip.
 If you are flying a short distance this shouldn't be an issue either, but if you are flying long-distance this can be a challenge.

-You can usually find some apples or a pre-packaged vegetable snack at an airport Starbucks (I know, groan).
-But it's better than surviving on airline food, trust me.
+You can usually find some apples or a pre-packaged vegetable snack at an airport Starbucks.
+It's better than surviving on airline food, trust me.

 This doesn't just go for travel time.
 Try to incorporate fresh fruits/vegetables throughout your trip.

-This is relevant unless you go to a country that's not safe to eat fruits and vegetables, in this case, pack some stool softener and thank me later.
+This is relevant unless you go to a location where it's not safe for you to eat fruits and vegetables.
+In this case, pack some stool softener and thank me later.

 Movement

-Sitting for hours on end can be really tough on your pelvic floor.
-If you are already suffering from tight pelvic floor muscles, especially around your tailbone, you might consider bringing a donut cushion with you.
+Sitting for extended periods of time can be really tough on your pelvic floor.
+If you are already suffering from tight pelvic floor muscles, especially around your tailbone, you might consider bringing a donut cushion with you for really long trips.

-I once got so desperate on a flight to Vietnam that I started using my neck pillow to sit on.
+I once got so desperate on an overseas flight, I started using my neck pillow to sit on!
 Next time, I will have that cushion!!

 Gentle, regular movement is really healthy for your system.
 Walking every evening after a meal can help regulate you while traveling.
 Walking around the terminals instead of sitting can be helpful for long flights.